cpoussot/LF/README.md

 N = S = 0
 ```

-We want to recover thus a structure on the basis of data only, using the LF.
+We want to recover such a structure on the basis of data only, using the LF.

 ### Define a state-space model of the MSD and analyze it